-Groundwater was not encountered within the exploratory test pit exploration (TH-#1) at the time of excavation to a depth of at least eight (8) feet beneath existing surface grades except.
-However, the northerly portion of the subject property is bounded by Claggett Creek.
-In this regard, although groundwater elevations at the site may fluctuate seasonally in accordance with rainfall conditions and/or associated with Claggett Creek as well as changes in site utilization, we are generally of the opinion that the static water levels and/or surface water ponding not observed during our recent field exploration work generally reflect the seasonal groundwater level(s) at and/or beneath the site.
+Groundwater was not encountered within any of the exploratory test pit explorations (TH-#1 through TH-#4) at the time of excavation to a depth of at least eight (8) feet beneath existing surface grades except.
+However, the subject property is underlain by residual soils composed of sandy, clayey silt and at depth by highly to moderately weathered Basalt bedrock deposits.
+In this regard, although groundwater elevations at the site may fluctuate seasonally in accordance with rainfall conditions as well as changes in site utilization, we are generally of the opinion that the static water levels and/or surface water ponding not observed during our recent field exploration work generally reflect the seasonal groundwater level(s) at and/or beneath the site.